Viva Espana! This recipe for a fluffy omelet, delicious stuffed with tuna, tomatoes, capers and thyme.

 - Add the tomatoes, capers, thyme and tuna.

-- Heat a little olive oil in a pan over high heat.
+- Heat a little olive oil in a pan on high fire.

-- Fold also the bottom inwards and slide onto a plate.
+- Also fold the bottom to the middle and slide on a plate.

 - Serve with a delicious salad